 How can you correctly describe McCain?
 That’s simple.
 He was the original author of Everyone I Don’t Like is an Agent for Vladimir Putin.

 What is your opinion of Senator John McCain?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com